msadawi1/Taskit-task-management-dashboard/README.md

 # Taskit — Time Management Dashboard

-A lightweight, modern browser-based time and task management dashboard built with React.
-Taskit helps you organize tasks, progress, goals, and your calendar (similar to Google/Proton/Outlook Calendar) with a clean responsive UI, task lists, and a calendar view powered by FullCalendar.
+A lightweight high-performance, modern browser-based time and task management dashboard built with React.
+Taskit helps you organize tasks, progress, goals, and your calendar (similar to Google/Proton/Outlook Calendar) with a clean, responsive UI, task lists, and a calendar view powered by FullCalendar.

 ## Table of Contents